datastaxdevs/workshop-ai-as-api/README.md

 ### Prepare the dataset for training

-We want to "teach" a machine to distinguish between spam and ham: unfortunately, machines prefer to speak numbers rather than words.
+You want to "teach" a machine to distinguish between spam and ham: unfortunately, machines prefer to speak numbers rather than words.
-We then need to transform the human-readable CSV file above into a format that, albeit less readable by us, is more suited to the subsequent task of training the classifier.
+You then need to transform the human-readable CSV file above into a format that, albeit less readable by us puny humans, is more suited to the subsequent task of training the classifier.
-We will express (a cleaned-out version of) the text into a sequence of numbers, each representing a token (one word) forming the message text.
+You will express (a cleaned-out version of) the text into a sequence of numbers, each representing a token (one word) forming the message text.

 More precisely:

-1. first we will initialize a "tokenizer", asking it to build a dictionary (i.e. a token/number mapping) best suited for the texts at hand;
+1. first you'll initialize a "tokenizer", asking it to build a dictionary (i.e. a token/number mapping) best suited for the texts at hand;
-2. then, we will use the tokenizer to reduce all messages into (variable-length) sequences of numbers;
+2. then, you'll use the tokenizer to reduce all messages into (variable-length) sequences of numbers;
-3. these sequences will be "padded", i.e. we will make sure they end up all having the same length: in this way, the whole dataset will be represented by a rectangular matrix of integer numbers, possibly with leading zeroes;
+3. these sequences will be "padded", i.e. you'll make sure they end up all having the same length: in this way, the whole dataset will be represented by a rectangular matrix of integer numbers, each row possibly having leading zeroes;
-4. the "spam/ham" column of the input dataset is recast as "one-hot": that is, it is made into two columns, one for "spamminess" and one for "hamminess", both admitting the values zero or one (but with a single "one" per row): this turns out to be a formulation much friendlier to categorical classification tasks in general;
+4. the "spam/ham" column of the input dataset is recast with the **"one-hot encoding"**: that is, it will become two columns, one for "spamminess" and one for "hamminess", both admitting the values zero or one (but with a single "one" per row): this turns out to be a formulation much friendlier to categorical classification tasks in general;
-5. finally we will split the labeled dataset into a "training" and a "testing" disjoint parts.
+5. finally you'll split the labeled dataset into a "training" and a "testing" disjoint parts.
 This is a very important concept: the effectiveness of a model should always be validated on data points **not used during training**.

 All these steps can be largely automated by using data-science Python packages such as `pandas`, `numpy`, `tensorflow/keras`.